otrosien/restdocs-wiremock/README.md

 ## How to include `restdocs-wiremock` into your project

+The project is published on `jcenter` from bintray, so firstly, you need to add `jcenter` as package repository for your project.

-When using gradle, add a testCompile dependency.
+Then, when using gradle, add a testCompile dependency.

 ```
 dependencies {